Eat

 Boats moored on the Beaulieu River

-The New Forest is intertwined with countless rivers, streams, creeks and tributaries, each wending their way on a rolling journey toward Southampton Water and the Solent.
+The New Forest is intertwined with countless rivers, streams, creeks and tributaries, each winding their way on a rolling journey toward Southampton Water and the Solent.
 One of the most spellbinding ways to while away the hours, canoeing trips can be enjoyed along the forest’s tree-lined channels.
 To safely guide you, New Forest Activities organises unique kayaking and canoeing tours of the New Forest’s waterways and boasts exclusive rights to the privately-owned Beaulieu River.
 Settle into one of their dog-friendly Canadian-style canoes and paddle through awe-inspiring riverscapes, exploring hidden creeks, uncovering forgotten corners, and enjoying a different perspective of the park.

 Boating